mmitti/dotnet-wavparser/README.md

 - Johann Sebastian Bach's "Air on G String" (from Orchestral Suite no. 3) by the USAF Strings (US Air Force Band)

 CC BY-SA 3.0 (Creative Commons Attribution-ShareAlike 3.0):
-- Antonín Dvořák's Largo from ('From the New World', Symphony no. 9 in Em) by Barbara Schubert (DuPage Symphony)
+- Antonín Dvořák's "Largo" from ("From the New World", Symphony no. 9 in Em) by Barbara Schubert (DuPage Symphony)